 The central umpire or umpires shall record the votes on a voting slip provided by the League and placed in a sealed envelope.
 The Umpire shall ensure that the votes are placed in the match day envelope to be forwarded to the League Secretary.

-Any player found guilty by the League’s Independent Tribunal and/or suspended in either the senior, reserves, U17, U15, U14, or U13 grades of the competition during the season in question shall be ineligible to win any medal in any grade during the season.
+Any player found guilty by the League’s Independent Tribunal and/or suspended in either the senior, reserves, U18, U16 or U14 grades of the competition during the season in question shall be ineligible to win any medal in any grade during the season.

 The best and fairest votes shall be counted by the League at such time and place and in such manner as the Board deems fit.